 Studies have shown that mole mapping using digital photography can improve detection of early melanoma.
 In one study the chance of detecting melanoma increased by 17 percent with digital dermoscopy.
 In another, total body photography was found to improve detection of new or subtle melanomas that did not fit the classical clinical profile of the disease.

-Lesions of Concern
+VIDEO Lesions of Concern

 Lesions of concern include those that resemble melanoma, basal cell carcinoma, or squamous cell carcinoma.